Talking Turkey

 According to an article written by Lisa McLaughlin, it's not too early to talk about turkey for Thanksgiving.
 That is if you want a "heritage" turkey on your holiday table, you have to act fast.
 Nearly all the 400 million turkeys eaten in the U.S. every year are Broad Breasted Whites.
 Bred for maximum white meat, these birds could not exist in nature.
 Their short legs and oversize breast leave them unable to fun, fly or even copulate; they have to be artificially inseminated.
 As an alternative, Slow Food U.S.A., a group dedicated to preserving unique regional foods, has encouraged more than 30 farmers in 17 states to begin raising heritage turkeys, like the Narragansett and the Bourbon Red, for local markets.
 These turkeys, descendants of breeds from the Pilgrim era, have richer, more savory meat than their supermarket cousins.
 Supplies are limited.
 For information on where to find a heritage turkey, go to slowfoodusa.org.

-with the title Talking Turkey.
-You can bookmark this page URL http://movimentosporting1906.blogspot.com/2011/09/talking-turkey.html.
+You have read this article Health and the family / Tips for the holidays with the title Talking Turkey.
+You can bookmark this page URL https://movimentosporting1906.blogspot.com/2011/09/talking-turkey.html.
 Thanks!

 No comment for "Talking Turkey"